-During FY 2015, the HCRC will continue to seek restoration of capacity, which would allow a re-focusing of efforts on strong enforcement, with a strategic emphasis on dedicating resources to priority cases.
-With or without a restoration of capacity and enforcement positions, the HCRC enforcement section will review its process and procedures, in order to explore and implement improvements that will allow better use of finite resources for effective and efficient investigation, conciliation, and litigation of discrimination complaints.
+During FY 2016, the HCRC will continue to seek restoration of capacity, which would allow a re-focusing of efforts on strong enforcement, with a strategic emphasis on dedicating resources to priority cases.
+The restoration of even one investigator position will make a substantial impact, an incremental first step toward a recommitment to strong civil rights law enforcement.